-The Board diversity target of 30% women by 31st October 2023, which was set six years ago, will be supported by the ED&I Policy.
-The number of women on the Board has increased from 11% to 43%, meeting the target in 2022.
-As at 31st March 2024, two out of the three most senior roles in the company (CEO, Board Chair and Senior Independent Non-executive Director) are held by women.
-Further to the changes mentioned in section 3.2, as at 1st April 2024, the three most senior roles in the company (CEO, Board Chair and Senior Independent Non-executive Director) are held by women.
+We have a Board diversity target of 30% women.
+The number of women on the Board has increased from 43% to 50%, well above the target.
+As of 31st March 2025, the three most senior roles in the company (CEO, Board Chair and Senior Independent Non-executive Director) are held by women.

 We have been a proud signatory of the WIFC since 2018 and have committed to the aspirational targets of 40% representation of women across the whole firm and 30% representation of women in senior roles by 31st August 2026.
 When we signed the charter in 2018, 19% of our senior roles were held by women.
-As at our 2023 annual submission, we had progressed to 27% senior women and 37% of our total population were women.
+As at our 2024 annual submission, we had progressed to 26.8% senior women and 36.1% of our total population were women.
+As a small company, even minor workforce changes can affect our figures disproportionately; however, the 2025 figures will reflect the inclusion of recently hired senior women, further improving our progress.